 There are also alternate methods of dealing with black water from a toilet if you are not connecting to a sewer line, including using composting toilets, such as Nature's Head by Art (https://www.youtube.com/watch?v=24LimUrb4LM), or Gone with the Wynns (https://www.youtube.com/watch?v=5CdnVZkCKXU

 ), or an electric toilet such as an Incinolet (http://incinolet.com/), or using a macerator pump/holding tank to pump the waste to a sewer line (Example: Saniflo 002 SANIPLUS Macerating Pump, White)

 What is the setup for electricity?

-All of our House-To-Go on trailers are wired for standard 110 VAC electrical power and are ready to be plugged in through an external plug on the outside (30 or 50 amp connector).
+All of our Tiny House RVs are wired for standard 110 VAC electrical power and are ready to be plugged in through an external plug on the outside (30 or 50 amp connector).
 Our standard electrical system is for all electric appliances and has a 50 amp circuit.
 Alternately, you can add a propane system for the water heater, room heater, and cook top and optional oven, and the electrical system is reduced a 30 amps.